shenglaijin1999/shenglaijin1999.github.io/_pages/projects.md

 *2020, Beijing Jiaotong University*

 The project focused on developing multi-dimensional evaluation metrics for coordinated dispatch of wind farm clusters.
 By integrating grid topology, equipment performance, and output forecasting, I designed strategies for improving utilization and reliability.
 It was through this project that I learned optimization is not about perfection but about balance, and that system stability often depends on carefully negotiated trade-offs.

+---

+---

+## ☁️ Renewable Energy Consumption Evaluation for North Hebei Grid
+*2019–2020, State Grid Project, North Hebei, China*

+This project served as the groundwork for my later research on wind farm dispatch and system coordination.
+Using the New Energy Cloud Platform, I collected and structured power-system data across renewable generation sites, substations, and regional load centers.
+Through time-series analysis and curtailment diagnostics, I evaluated renewable consumption efficiency and grid integration potential.
+It was also my first realization that technical insight must evolve from a system-level perspective rather than isolated performance metrics.

+---

+## 🌐 Smart-Grid “Soft Connection” and Cross-Border Trading Model
+*2017–2018, Global Energy Interconnection Study*

+This was my first exposure to research and the moment I began to see electricity as more than a technical system.
+The concept of “soft connection” introduced me to the idea that energy transition requires not only engineering solutions but also coordination across social, political, environmental, and economic domains.
+The experience opened a lasting awareness that energy systems are as much about governance and cooperation as they are about circuits and power flows.